Mernegar/Genetic-Variant-Classifications/README.md

 • Created a pipeline of optimized Logistic Regression, Stochastic Gradient Descent and AdaBoostClassifier with SMOTE in order to achieve better predictors

 • Stacked top three optimized models by assigning the highest weight to the best model to create the ultimate predictor and decrease the False Negative rates.
-The final outcome of the stacked model improved by 34%
+The final result of the stacked model improved by 36%